Our Faculty and Staff

 Professor Volk's excellence in the classroom has been recognized on several occassions.
 He was the 2014 recipient of the Helen and Winston Cox Award for Excellence in Teaching, the University of Montana's 2015 nominee for CASE Professor of the Year, and the 2019 winner of the College of Humanities and Sciences' William Reynolds Award for Excellence in Teaching Across the Curriculum.
 Most recently, Volk garnered the 2022 University Distinguished Teaching Award, the University of Montana's highest teaching honor.

 Professor Volk advises the department's chapter of Phi Alpha Theta (the history honor society) and the UM History Society.
 He founded the department's Lockridge History Workshop and continues to coordinate it each year.
-Volk is also a Prelaw advisor for history undergraduates and an affiliated faculty member of the African American Studies Program.
+Volk is also a Prelaw advisor for history undergraduates and an affiliated faculty member of the African American Studies Program as well as the Department of Public Administration and Policy.

 Dr. Volk advises graduate students studying various aspects of nineteenth- and twentieth-century U.S. History.
-His current and former graduate students work on issues ranging from patriotism, racial prejudice, disability, and social welfare to political economy, environmental politics, public health, and governance in the American West.
-They have gone on to successful careers as college professors, secondary educators, public historians, and academic administrators.
+His current and former graduate students work on issues ranging from patriotism, racial prejudice, disability, and social welfare to political economy, environmental politics, public health, foreign policy, and governance in the American West.
+They have gone on to successful careers as college professors, secondary educators, and public historians, and in varied positions in higher education.

 Professor Volk is accepting both MA and PhD students in the next admissions cycle.
 Please contact him by e-mail if you are interested in working with him as a graduate student.
 Current doctoral students interested in preparing an examination field advised by Professor Volk should contact him early in their graduate career.